Tool Library Maintenance Rotation Planner

 Consider a tool library with 420 active tools, ranging from impact drivers to sewing machines.
 Each tool is checked out an average of 3.4 times per month.
 Volunteers spend roughly 12 minutes cleaning, sharpening, or testing each tool between loans.
 Safety protocols require a formal inspection every eight loans, while most tools can handle 150 loans before replacement.
 Replacement tools cost about $85 each.
 The maintenance team includes 18 active volunteers who can collectively contribute 210 hours each month, and leadership wants a 15 percent buffer inventory to cover repairs without turning away members.

 Plugging these values into the calculator produces the following insights.
 Monthly loans total 1,428 (420 × 3.4).
 The maintenance workload equals 285.6 hours (1,428 loans × 12 minutes ÷ 60).
 Inspections are required roughly 179 times per month (1,428 ÷ 8).
-About 9.5 tools reach the end-of-life threshold each month (1,428 ÷ 150), rounding to 10 replacements at a cost of $850.
+About 9.5 tools reach the end-of-life threshold each month, which rounds to about 10 replacements at a cost of roughly $850.
 Volunteer capacity of 210 hours falls short of the 285.6 hours needed, signaling a 75.6-hour gap.
 The 15 percent buffer suggests keeping 63 tools available as spares.
-Because the number of tools simultaneously in maintenance (maintenance hours ÷ inspection interval) could exceed that buffer, the result panel recommends staggering deep maintenance days and recruiting more volunteers.
+Because the number of tools simultaneously in maintenance could exceed that buffer during rush periods, the result panel sensibly recommends staggering deep-maintenance days and recruiting more volunteers.

 | Scenario | Loans per Tool | Maintenance Hours | Replacements | Monthly Cost | Volunteer Gap |